Dil Mom Ka Diya: Reception

 The show received huge popularity and viewership during its broadcast.
-The self-centred and greedy character of Ulfat received praise from the critics and was also liked by the viewers.
+The self-centred and greedy character of Ulfat received praise from critics and viewers.
 The most popular serial of that time, it received the highest TRPs of 18, which became the highest ever rating of any TV program in Pakistan.
-Later, this record was broken by 2019's blockbuster Mere Paas Tum Ho.
+Later, this record was broken by the 2019 blockbuster Mere Paas Tum Ho.